-The mission's approach and orbit insertion phase began Jan.
-10, 2006, and will extend until the spacecraft passes a health check after it begins orbiting Mars.
-The most critical event will be the "Mars orbit insertion" thruster burn on March 10, designed to slow the spacecraft enough for Mars' gravity to capture it into orbit.
+The mission's approach phase begins two months before arrival at Mars and extends until the spacecraft gets a health check after it begins orbiting Mars.
+The most critical event is the "Mars orbit insertion" thruster burn calculated to slow the spacecraft enough for Mars' gravity to capture it into orbit.